 Brugge – Venice of the North

-Home to over 117,000 people, Bruges, often referred to as the “Venice of the North”, is the perfect place to find a mixture of fun things to do and see, with the option of discovering small quiet corners to relax and soak in the splendor.
+Home to over 117,000 people, Bruges, often referred to as the “Venice of the North. ” With canals weaving through the Old Town surrounded by the grand canal, Bruges is the perfect place to find a mixture of fun things to do and see.
+But unlike Venice, there’s the option of discovering small quiet corners to relax and soak in the splendor.

-Let’s take a look at ten sites you won’t want to miss on your visit to this bewitching destination.
+Let’s take a look at the top attractions in Bruges that you won’t want to miss on your visit to this bewitching destination.

 2. The Begijnhof

 As a UNESCO World Heritage site since 1998, Begijnhofs, or “Beguinages” are without a doubt a unique feature to Europe, specifically to Belgium and the Netherlands.